spazznolo/spazznolo.github.io/_posts/2020-08-28-nhl-player-pick-probabilities.markdown

 </p>
 <h5>NEXT STEPS</h5>
 <p>
-Regardless of one’s methods for developing player-pick probability distributions, on draft day low-likelihood events will nearly always occur.
+Regardless of one’s methods for developing player-pick probability distributions, low-likelihood events will nearly always occur on draft day.
 Some examples in recent drafts: Barrett Hayton was selected with the 5th pick in the 2018 draft.
 He was ranked 13th and had a 4.7% probability of being selected that early.
 Gabe Vilardi was selected with the 11th pick of the 2017 draft.
 He was ranked 3rd and had a 5.2% probability of sliding at least that late.
 </p>
 <p>
 Question: How do the probability distributions of the remaining players change now that either (1) a player was selected earlier than we thought he would or (2) a highly ranked player is sliding past where we though he would?
 I’ve yet to think of a way of doing this which I’m satisfied with, but I’ll lay out my thoughts so far.